Buy Into The Future Of Online Gambling In The US With Evolution Gaming (OTCMKTS:EVVTY)

 Strong performance continued into Q3.

-Evolution (OTCPK:EVVTY) is one of my favorite long term stock pics.
+Evolution (OTCPK:EVVTY) is one of my favorite long term stock picks.
 This is not only because I love their offerings but also because I see the huge growth opportunity of the sector that Evolution finds itself in.
 Since my last article which outlined my initial thesis, Evolution has continued to build its partnerships in anticipation of more potential online gaming legalization across the US.
 In this article, I will go into more detail regarding the US opportunity and partnerships Evolution has built and also go over the company's Q3 results.
 Source: Crazy Time wheel

 US Expansion opportunity